pmgitlab/user-api-automation-framework/README.md

-This project demonstrates a simple yet powerful **Python-based API Automation Framework** using `pytest`, `requests`, and `allure` for reporting.\
+This project demonstrates a simple yet powerful **Python-based API Automation Framework** using `pytest`, `requests`, and `allure` for reporting.
+It showcases a robust API automation framework built with Python and Pytest, focusing on reusability, modular design, and detailed reporting.**.
-It was built as part of an interview assignment to showcase **framework design, modularity, and reporting**.

 ------------------------------------------------------------------------